SCCapstone/StockPrediction/README.md

 ## External Requirements

 At this moment we do not have a complete list of the necessary APIs and Libraries.
 We will add one as soon as possible.
 Here are the ones we have at the moment.
+*CURRENTLY USED:
 * Stock Prices API: [Finnhub.io](https://finnhub.io/docs/api)
+* Historical data: investpy
+* Neural network: keras functional API
+* NOT USED:
 * Google Trends API: [pytrends](https://pypi.org/project/pytrends/)
 * Task Management: [Celery](https://docs.celeryproject.org/en/stable/index.html)
 * Message Broker [RabbitMQ](https://www.rabbitmq.com/documentation.html)